-The Government now requires all VAT registered businesses making taxable supplies over £85,000 to keep their records in a digital format and submit their VAT information to HMRC quarterly as part of the "Making Tax Digital" project.
+From 1 April 2022 the Government now requires all VAT registered businesses to keep their records in a digital format and submit their VAT information to HMRC quarterly as part of the "Making Tax Digital" project.

 This means that such businesses will need to keep their accounting records in a digital format that links to the HMRC computer system.
-Many of the detailed rules are now set out in regulations in secondary legislation.
 VAT guide 700/22 sets out the rules in detail.

 We can help you choose a suitable computerised accounting system for your business that satisfies the digital accounting rules.
-For most VAT registered businesses above the threshold the new MTD obligation applied to the first VAT return period commencing on or after 1 April 2019.